tabarra/txAdmin/README.md

 ## Installation
 First, make sure you have:
-- NodeJS v10 or v11 (with npm) (bcrypt module might have some wrrors with node v12)
+- NodeJS v10 or v11 (with npm) (bcrypt module might have some errors with node v12)
 - FXServer [(duh)](https://runtime.fivem.net/artifacts/fivem/)
 - One TCP listen port opened for the web server